-Please also see related discussion in Item 12 above.
+11 Please also see related discussion in Item 12 above.

-&lt;sup>12 NASAA (International Securities Administrators Association) is a voluntary association whose membership consists of 67 state, provincial and territorial securities administrators in the 50 states, the District of Columbia, Puerto Rico, the U.S. Virgin Islands, Canada, and Mexico.
+12 NASAA (International Securities Administrators Association) is a voluntary association whose membership consists of 67 state, provincial and territorial securities administrators in the 50 states, the District of Columbia, Puerto Rico, the U.S. Virgin Islands, Canada, and Mexico.

-- 2. "How can membership in an international association of investor protection agencies be used effectively?" - 3.
+- 1. "Does SIPA adequately protect customers in the event of the insolvency of a member which is a multi-national corporation?" - 2.
+"How can membership in an international association of investor protection agencies be used effectively?" - 3.
 "What lessons can be learned from the liquidation of Lehman Bros., Inc.?"